WiseGuru/MaxwellCTI/src/site/notes/Tool Deep-Dives/Linux.md

 - `cd`
 	- Change directory
 	- Running without any changes will send you back to the home directory
+	- `cd /proc`
+		- `/proc` is the *virtual file system*, and contains information about running processes
 - `ls`
 	- Show any visible (non-hidden) files
 	- `ls -lrta`